opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 The tool generates statistical summaries, including value frequencies, percentiles, and distribution metrics, to help understand data characteristics and identify potential data quality issues.

-## Amazon Q CLI integration
+## Amazon Kiro CLI integration

-Amazon Q CLI can seamlessly integrate with these OpenSearch analysis tools through [MCP](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
+Amazon Kiro CLI can seamlessly integrate with these OpenSearch analysis tools through [MCP](https://opensearch.org/blog/introducing-mcp-in-opensearch/).
 By configuring the OpenSearch MCP server, you can access both the Log Pattern Analysis tool and Data Distribution tool directly from your command-line interface.

 This integration enables natural language queries for log analysis and data distribution insights, making complex diagnostic tasks accessible through simple conversational commands.

 ### Implementation using opensearch-mcp-server-py

-This integration is built on the [opensearch-mcp-server-py](https://github.com/opensearch-project/opensearch-mcp-server-py) project, which provides a Python-based MCP server for OpenSearch.
-To enable the Log Pattern Analysis tool and Data Distribution tool integration, you need to clone this project and add custom integration code for both tools.
-This extends the server's capabilities to support these advanced analysis features.
+This integration is built on the [opensearch-mcp-server-py](https://github.com/opensearch-project/opensearch-mcp-server-py) project, a Python-based MCP server for OpenSearch.
+To enable the Log Pattern Analysis and Data Distribution tools, clone this project to extend the server's capabilities with these advanced analysis features.

 ### Complete integration workflow

-To set up Amazon Q CLI with OpenSearch MCP integration, follow these steps:
+To set up Amazon Kiro CLI with OpenSearch MCP integration, follow these steps:

 1. **Clone the MCP server repository**: